ericsonga/APCSAReview/_sources/LoopBasics/LoopParsonsPractice.rst

 .. parsonsprob:: ch7ex9muc
    :noindent:

    The main method in the following class should print 11111, 22222, 33333, 44444, and 55555.
-But, the blocks have been mixed up and contain <code>two extra blocks</code> that are not needed in a correct solution.
+But, the blocks have been mixed up and contain <b>two extra blocks</b> that are not needed in a correct solution.
 Drag the blocks from the left and put them in the correct order on the right.
 Click the <i>Check Me</i> button to check your solution.</p>
    -----
    public class Test1
    {